PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-001-c-fail.md

 "Well," the pegasus spoke, "I think we have.
 Looks like we don't have enough ayes.
 The proposal to paint the fence fails."

-"What!?
-You're tellin' me you put me through all that speechin' and arguin', and I don't even get to paint my fence at the end of it?"
+"*What!?* You're tellin' me you put me through all that speechin' and arguin', and I don't even get to paint my fence at the end of it?"

 The pegasus silently conferred with a few of the other members of her group before turning back to the stallion and nodding.
 "Eeyup," she said.